MartynasM/git-hooks-helper/README.md

 Dependencies
 ------------
-This gem has will have no dependencies and it will be up to you to provide required and possible dependencies.
+This gem has no dependencies and it will be up to you to provide required and possible dependencies.
 Possible dependencies are tied to checks you want to use:
- * check_erb - rails-erb-check
+ * check_erb - gem install rails-erb-check
- * check_slim - slim
+ * check_slim - gem install slim
- * check_haml - haml
+ * check_haml - gem install haml
- * check_best_practices - rails_best_practices
+ * check_best_practices - gem install rails_best_practices

 File clasification
 ------------------